An Approach to Deploy Interactive Robotic Simulators on the Web for HRI Experiments: Results in Social Robot Navigation: Related Work

 \subsection{Robotics Simulation Environments}

-Over the past few years, the robotics community has experienced a rapid rise in the quality of robotic simulation tools.
-Progress has been made on developing more photorealistic environments which bridge the gap between simulation and reality \cite{xiazamirhe2018gibsonenv, isaacURL}.
-With their high visual fidelity and responsiveness, game engines such as Unity \cite{unity} and Unreal Engine \cite{unreal} have proved indispensable to robotic simulation of flying vehicles and mobile robots \cite{airsim2017fsr, hussein2018ros,konrad2019simulation, guerra2019flightgoggles}.
-Several of these simulations integrate with ROS in order to achieve realistic robot control and facilitate transferring of results from simulation to real applications \cite{airsim2017fsr, guerra2019flightgoggles}.
+Progress has been made on developing photorealistic simulations which bridge the gap between virtual worlds and reality \cite{xiazamirhe2018gibsonenv, isaacURL}.
+With their high visual fidelity and responsiveness, game engines such as Unity and Unreal Engine have proved indispensable to robotic simulation of flying and mobile robots \cite{airsim2017fsr, hussein2018ros,konrad2019simulation, guerra2019flightgoggles}.
+Several of these simulation environments integrate with ROS to achieve realistic robot control and transfer results to the real world.

 Within social robot navigation, crowd simulation and modeling of pedestrian behavior have improved as well \cite{tai2018socially,curtis2016menge, aroor2017}.
-However, there has been less work on combining crowd models with robotics simulation for developing and testing robot navigation in human environments.
+However, there has been less work on combining crowd models with robotics simulation for robot navigation in human environments.
 One exception is the Social Environment for Autonomous Navigation (SEAN) \cite{Tsoi_2020_HAI}, which we leverage in our work.
 SEAN builds on Unity and integrates with ROS, making it a good option in terms of photorealism and future sim-to-real transfer.

+Modern robotics simulations are rich-client applications meant to run in a desktop computer or powerful gaming laptop.
+While some simulators may utilize frameworks that provide the option to compile to WebGL for deployment on the web, like Unity, there are many challenges and limitations to this approach.
+This includes lack of direct access to IP sockets from WebGL due to security implications, limitations in rendering and illumination, lack of threading in JavaScript, and limited access to hardware \cite{bakri2016virtual}.
+While specific limitations can be addressed via engineering workarounds on a case-by-case basis, this approach lacks the flexibility of our method.
+Our method works with any kind of rich-client simulation that runs in Linux, even if it requires interacting with other software such as ROS components.